-interpreted with care.
-Annual estimates vary a lot and more records are needed each year to get a better idea of how the rural population is changing.
+records are needed each year to get a better idea of how the rural population is changing.
 The trend, which evens out year-to-year differences, has been level over the last few years, but it's still possible that the population has increased over this period or continued to fall.
 To be more confident, more data are essential.
-Another survey, the BTO/JNCC/RSPB Breeding Bird Survey, also shows a decline across rural areas, in this case, in sightings of live animals.
+Another survey, run by the BTO, also shows a decline across rural areas, in this case, in sightings of live animals.